stacksgov/sips/sips/sip-026/sip-026-clarity-defi-vault.md

 # Related Work

-The dicussion on a vault Solidity implementation can be found here [Forum Discussion](https://ethereum-magicians.org/t/eip-4626-yield-bearing-vault-standard/7900)
+The dicussion on a vault Solidity implementation can be found here: https://ethereum-magicians.org/t/eip-4626-yield-bearing-vault-standard/7900

 # Backwards Compatibility